 The goal is to use the least pressure possible, to reduce the risk of scratching the paint.
 After removing heavy sap, I always buff the treated areas with a good polish to clean up any marks created during hand rubbing with solvent.
 The treated area must also be re-waxed.

 What’s the last thing that goes through a bug’s head when it hits your windshield?
 His rear end, of course!
 All joking aside, the head-on collision of that juicy June bug on your car’s beautiful paint and trim is far from one-sided.
 As the bug’s exoskeleton explodes, acidic fluids are firmly embedded in the surface of your car’s paint.

 Did you know that shellac is a bug byproduct?
 Think of it, that beautiful old antique table you love is covered with dried bug juice (yuck!).
 Bug splats on your car amount to little more than shellac mixed with nasty bug parts.
-Any attempt to remove the calcified remains without the use of a special cleaning solution could result in scratched paint.

 The secret to removing insect remains is to loosen and dissolve them with a cleaner or solvent that will cut through the shellac.
 For bugs with a little extra grip, agitate the paint with a paint-safe insect sponge.